OJackson1/To-Do-List-project/README.md

 ### Installing

-1) Clone this Git repository and open it as Maven build in your IDE.
+1) Clone this Git repository master branch and open it as Maven build in your IDE.

 2) In src/main/resources, open up the the application-dev.properties and application-prod.properties.
 From here you need to check the server.port:8905 is free or change to a port which is free on your computer.